 Far too many accidents occur when drivers neglect to check their blind spots or fail to do so correctly.
 With this Blind Spot Detection tool, you will be warned by small yellow or orange lights shining in your door mirrors.
 They let you know that there is a vehicle coming up behind you in one of the other lanes and it might not be safe for you to make a lane change at this stage.

 This is a fantastic tool to check what’s coming up behind you when reversing.
 It’s especially good for protecting animals and children from being accidentally run over.
 The wide-angle lenses of these cameras give you a full 180-degree view which makes reversing safer than ever.

 These features are all great but why stop there?
 Why not make our cars even safer by creating new technologies and improving the older ones?
-Well, this is the great thing about technology – it’s always evolving and we always have new things to look forward to.
+Well, this is the great thing about technology – it’s always evolving and we always have new features to look forward to as car manufacturers improve their technologies.
 A feature known as Safety Exit Assist has already been installed on some vehicles but it could become the new standard for all cars.
 It temporarily prevents children from opening back doors when bicycles and cars are approaching from behind.
 It works in a similar way as the blind spot monitor and this feature is sure to become a must for parents.
 Facial Recognition Software can also be used in many ways including monitoring the alertness of the driver.
-For now, this kind of software is designed to alert the driver with some kind of buzzing noise but, in the future, we could see it take more of a proactive approach.
-Then there are also advancements like night vision to help warn drivers of pedestrians and bicycles on the road at night and smart headlights that automatically switch from hi- to low-beam when cars approach.
+For now, this kind of software is designed to alert the driver with a buzzing noise but, in the future, we could see it take more of a proactive approach.
+Then there are also advancements to technologies like night vision which help warn drivers of pedestrians and bicycles on the road at night and smart headlights that automatically switch from hi- to low-beam when cars approach.